The Public Paperfolding History Project

 1951

-A heavily cut 'Tiger' appears in 'Origami to Kirinuki' by Saburo Ueda, which was published by Kokkado in Tokyo, most probably in 1951.
+A heavily cut and decorated 'Tiger' appears in 'Origami to Kirinuki' by Saburo Ueda, which was published by Kokkado in Tokyo, most probably in 1951.
 Cuts are used to create the tail and remove the lower middle of the bidy to create the legs.

 1960